 "She was sick.
 She's in the homestretch now."

 He nodded.
-He'd heard Doctor McCoy use that term a number of times.
+He had heard Doctor McCoy use that term a number of times.

 "You know Commander Chapel?" she asked.

 Commander.
-Christine had given up medicine, McCoy had said.
+Christine had given up medicine.
 For the lure of Ops.

 "I do."
 Although it was not really true.
 While he had known her once, he did not know much about her any longer, except that she had managed to emerge unscathed from the investigations of those behind the Khitomer conspiracy.
 In fact, she had profited.
 There had been a leadership hole when the coconspirators had been rounded up.
 Christine and those like her had filled the void.